tc39/notes/meetings/2020-03/march-31.md

 MBS: With that in mind, the only NFPs from this list present here are Mozilla and the OpenJS Foundation.
 I’ll call them and then make a general call for other NFPs.

-LBR: Thanks!
+LEO: Thanks!
 With the passing votes I’ll communicate the result to Ecma.
 I already sent the RC to them.

 ## Test262 Status Updates